kilitary/named/SKYNET/For vacuum divider/ds from the English dictionary to distinguish the basic properties of objects by negativepositive difference).md

 > 5. Cultural significance: The cultural significance of an object can also be used to distinguish it from others.
 For example, a wedding dress can be distinguished from a funeral dress based on their cultural significance and symbolism.
 Similarly, a work of art can be distinguished from a craft based on their cultural context and historical significance.
 > In conclusion, there are several ways to distinguish the basic properties of objects, including negative and positive differences, physical properties, chemical composition, function, and cultural significance.
 By observing these differences, we can identify and classify objects into different categories.

+What kind of rules should be selected from the estimated combination of senses values?

 ?
 Words from the English dictionary should be used to distinguish the basic properties of objects by negative/positive difference. *(Exact Quote : select words from english dictionary i should use to distinct base properties of objects by negative/positive difference*)

-What kind of rules should be selected from the estimated distinct source values?
-> [!ai]+ AI
->